aserbremen/nebula-multirobot-dataset-ros2/README.md

 ### Play back data of any number of robots

-The `nebula_multirobot_processor.py` script can be used to play back the data of multiple robots.
+The `play_rosbags` function of the `nebula_multirobot_processor.py` script can be used to play back the data of multiple robots.
 It uses the python fire module to execute different functions from the command line.

 The processor class is a ROS2 node which reads in the .db3 files of the robots and publishes the pointcloud and odometry data.
 The `dataset_dir` parameter needs to be set to the path of the dataset folder [`urban`, `tunnel`, `prelim2`, `ku`].
 The `rate` parameter can be used to set the playback rate.
 The `robot_names` parameter is a list of the robot names which should be played back.

 The point cloud of each keyframe will be published together with the closest odometry message.
 The topics can be set in the script.

 <code> python3 nebula_multirobot_processor.py play_rosbags --ros-args -p dataset_dir:=/path/to/data/dir/urban/ -p rate:=10.0 -p robot_names:="[husky1, husky4]" </code>

 ### Print dataset info

-The `nebula_multirobot_processor.py` script can be used to print information about the dataset.
+The `print_info` function of the `nebula_multirobot_processor.py` script can be used to print information about the dataset.
 The `dataset_dir` parameter needs to be set.

 <code>python3 nebula_multirobot_processor.py print_info --ros-args -p dataset_dir:=/path/to/data/dir/tunnel/ -p robot_names:="[husky3]" </code>

 ###  Plot 3D trajectories

-The `nebula_multirobot_processor.py` script can be used to plot the 3D trajectories of the robots, to get a general idea of the robots' trajectories.
+The `plot_trajectories` function of the `nebula_multirobot_processor.py` script can be used to plot the 3D trajectories of the robots, to get a general idea of the robots' trajectories.

-<code> python3 nebula_multirobot_processor.py print_info --ros-args -p dataset_dir:=/path/to/data/dir/tunnel/ -p robot_names:="[husky3, husky4]" </code>
+<code> python3 nebula_multirobot_processor.py plot_trajectories --ros-args -p dataset_dir:=/path/to/data/dir/tunnel/ -p robot_names:="[husky3, husky4]" </code>

+### Ground truth pose file creation

+The `write_odom_groundtruth function` function of the  `nebula_multirobot_processor.py` script can be used to create ground truth pose files (timestamp x y z qx qy qz qw) for the robots.
+However for simplicity I added the pose files in the `odom_groundtruth` of this repo.